Why is it so dangerous with ‘alternative facts’?

 So, clearly you just need to think of clever ways to take those materials and combine them into the shape of a battery cell, and you can have batteries that are much, much cheaper than anyone realizes.”

 In poker, there’s a fitting saying to paraphrase:

 If you can’t spot the sucker in a media story, you are the sucker.

-Listen to politicians.
-Listen to the news media.
-Listen to experts.
-Listen to opinions and arguments.
-But don’t just listen.
 When push comes to shove, it’s always up to each and every individual to apply critical thinking.
+There are different versions, different perspectives, different explanatory models, different frameworks, different philosophies.

 Most of what you hear authority figures say in the media are just their opinions.
 It doesn’t matter if the opinion belongs to an expert — it’s still just an opinion.

 Everyone’s entitled to their opinions, but that doesn’t mean that everyone knows what they’re talking about.

 Correlation (A happens, and B happens) is not the same thing as causality (A makes B happen).

 Either something’s a fact — or it isn’t.